h4rvey-g/ob-Notes/USMLE/Neurology/Multiple sclerosis.md

 ---
 # Pathophysiology
 - <span style="background:rgba(240, 200, 0, 0.2)">Pathophysiology of MS is characterized by autoimmune inflammation, demyelination, and axonal degeneration.</span>![[Pasted image 20231223165929.png]]
-- Most commonly accepted theory: Activation of autoreactive T-lymphocytes  → inflammatory processes → focal demyelination with partial preservation of axons (acute plaques) → loss of axons and atrophy of oligodendrocytes (chronic plaques) → gliosis  → inadequate remyelination
+- Most commonly accepted theory: Activation of autoreactive T-lymphocytes  → inflammatory processes → <span style="background:rgba(240, 200, 0, 0.2)">focal demyelination</span> with partial preservation of axons (acute plaques) → <span style="background:rgba(240, 200, 0, 0.2)">loss of axons and atrophy of oligodendrocytes (chronic plaques) → gliosis</span>  → inadequate remyelination
 - B-[[lymphocyte]] dysfunction: The following suggests that B-lymphocytes play a role in the pathogenesis of MS, although the exact mechanism of their involvement is unclear.
 	- Anti-CD20 agents (ocrelizumab, ofatumumab, rituximab) are effective in preventing exacerbations.
-	- Presence of tertiary lymphoid organs in the meninges of individuals with secondary progressive MS  [14]
+	- Presence of tertiary lymphoid organs in the meninges of individuals with secondary progressive MS
 	- Intrathecal synthesis of IgG (oligoclonal bands; see “Diagnostics” section for more information)
-- Progressive phenotypes (forms) of MS are characterized by [15]
+- Progressive phenotypes (forms) of MS are characterized by
 	- Chronic inflammation that occurs with an intact blood-brain barrier and is driven by immune cells compartmentalized in the leptomeninges and perivascular spaces
 	- Accelerated compared to relapsing-remitting phenotype brain atrophy